 Yeah.

-These polls, uh, Sean are manipulated.
+These polls, Sean, are manipulated.

 I know that.

-I have looked at some of these polls, and I do what a lot of people don't do.
+I have looked at some of these polls and I do what a lot of people don't do.

 I read all the way to the end.

-If they don't tell me how many people in the sample and what the distribution was between Democrats, independents, and Republicans, I discount the poll.
+If they don't tell me how many people in the sample and what the distribution was between Democrats, Independents, and Republicans, I discount the poll.

 And a lot of those polls that claim that Hillary had this great lead, they are not valid in terms of how they did the poll.

-But they want the these polsters and the Democrats and the Liberals, they want the public to believe that Hillary has such a great lead, she's out in front because they don't want to talk about her dishonesty.
+But they want these pollsters and the Democrats and the liberals, they want the public to believe that Hillary has such a great lead.

-They don't want to talk about her lying, they don't want to talk about her bad judgment.
+They don't want to talk about her bad judgment.

 They are trying to cover up for her.

-And between you and I and a few other conservative talkers, we have to educate people, and that's what you're doing a great job of, and that's why I talk about this stuff every day.
+And between you and I and a few other conservative talkers, we have to educate people.

 You know, I talk about it too.

-I'm I'm I'm holding a lot of people responsible, Herman.
+I'm holding a lot of people responsible, Herman.

 I know he was disappointed with Donald Trump.

-So anyway, that ran against Donald Trump, all of these never Trumpers, all of these anti-Trumpers, they will be responsible for Trump losing.
+That ran against Donald Trump, all of these never Trumpers, all of these anti-Trumpers, they will be responsible for Trump losing.

 Period.

-They are already trying to position themselves as well, it's not our fault.
+They are already trying to position themselves as, well, it's not our fault.

 Yes, it is your fault.

-It is your fault because rather than try to get our Republican nominee elected, flaws and all based upon your perception.
+It is your fault because rather than try to get our Republican nominee elected, flaws and all based upon your perception, let's basically prevent Hillary from appointing those liberal judges, running this country into the ground with more spending and higher taxes.

 They are losing sight of the real objective here, Sean.